isaacrlevin/WorkFlowGenerator/README.md

 # WorkFlowGenerator

 A .NET global tool to generate workflows for GitHub Actions based on project configuration and user inputs.
-The tool is published to Nuget as well
+The tool is published to NuGet as well

 https://www.nuget.org/packages/dotnet-workflow-generator/